ABDULRAHMAN-ALSAADI/ROBOTIC-ARM/README.md

 #🤖 Robotic Arm Prototype
 ## A 5 DOF Robotic Arm 🦾 Designed By Me Using Solidworks.

+### The Entire Prototype Was Designed In Under 6 Hours

 This project showcases the early-stage design of a 5 Degrees of Freedom (5-DOF) robotic arm, fully modeled in SolidWorks.
 It's still a prototype — work in progress —

 💡 What It Is: